Philip-Scott/wallpaperize/README.md

 # Wallpaperize

 Turn your oddly sized wallpapers into a piece of beauty.
-On elementary os, simply right click on your picture's file, and select "Wallpaperize" from the drop down menu.
+Simply right click on your picture's file, and select "Wallpaperize" from the drop down menu.

 ![Screenshot](Example.png)

 ## Instalation

-1. cd to this directory
-2. Execute the make.sh file
+You can find this app on AppCenter, on elementary OS

+## Build the App

+Run `meson build` to configure the build environment and then change to the build directory and run `ninja` to build

+    meson build
+    cd build
+    mesonconf -Dprefix=/usr
+    ninja

+To install, use `ninja install`, then execute with `com.github.danrabbit.nimbus`

+    sudo ninja install
+    com.github.philip-scott.wallpaperize

 ### Credits
 Original app: http://backgroundifier.archagon.net